-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- blurred vision, eye pain, or seeing halos around lights;
+- blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-- feeling like you might pass out.
+- a light-headed feeling, like you might pass out; or

-Less serious side effects may include:
+Common side effects may include:

 - nausea, vomiting, stomach pain, loss of appetite;

-- decreased sense of taste;
+- decreased sense of taste.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.